moehriegitt/hob3l/doc/scadformat.md

 for ranges like `[1:0]`), so they just pass through whether their children are all ignored.

-This also ignores `use`, `function`, `module` for now, because it is assumed that these only occur at toplevel, never as a child.
+The definitoin ignores `use`, `function`, `module` for now, because it is assumed that these only occur at toplevel, never as a child.

 `F` is a functor (like `group` or `cube`).